aymanosman/aymanosman.github.io/drafts/dont-wrap-your-logs/article.md

 The reason this works is that the call to the macro `Logger.info/2` now expands in the context of the call to `MyLogger.info/2`, and so, source location information is preserved.

-As a demonstration of the kind of information that is available to a macro as it expands here is an alternative macro
+As a demonstration of the kind of information that is available to a macro as it expands, here is an alternative macro

 ```elixir
 defmodule MyLogger do